HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links.

 Fleece jackets are affordable and lightweight, making for an easy piece to stash away when the temperatures rise.

-The only downside is that it does not block the wind, requiring the addition or substitution of a wind breaking layer.
+The only downside is that it does not block the wind, requiring the addition or substitution of an outer layer.

-Lightweight down jackets or vests: Down is the best lightweight insulator and is designed to keep the cold air out – as long as it’s not exposed to moisture.
+Down is the best lightweight insulator and keeps the cold air out – as long as it’s not exposed to moisture.

 Down does not perform well when wet.
-However, down retains its shape and loft and you can expect it to last for decades with proper care.
+But it retains its shape and loft, and you can expect it to last for decades with proper care.

 There are three different types of down insulation:

 - High loft goose down: Provides the highest warmth to weight ratio of any down or synthetic insulation.
 It is usually the most expensive.

 - Standard goose down: Although it has less loft, it is reasonably priced.

 - Duck down: Finer than standard goose down and less expensive.